cap-js/docs/guides/databases.md

   ::: warning `round` function with more than one argument Note that most databases support `round` functions with multiple arguments, the second parameter being the precision.
-SAP HANA even has a third argument which for the rounding mode.
+SAP HANA even has a third argument which is the rounding mode.
   If you provide more than one argument, the `round` function may behave differently depending on the database.
   :::